dannyoo/bio-blockchain/README.md

 ### Quick Note
 - Special Notes: Private and Public Key are generated saved as .pem files if not found in directory.
 You're welcome.

+## Changes to "features and requirements":
+- Personal id is replaced with public key.
+- Did not complete decentralized networking interface for nodes on the network to communicate.
+It could be for future work if the project gains traction.
+- Added encryption of data and public/private key generation which was not mentioned in teh feature requirments.
+- Added fasta file reading for the input of biological data when adding a block or transfering.